Education and Training

 Risk Management Services

-The TAC Risk Management Services Department helps counties band together and self-insure against a broad range of liabilities and risks, provide affordable health benefits to county officials and employees and pay for the unemployment benefits required by law.
+The TAC Risk Management Services Department helps counties band together and self-insure against a broad range of liabilities and risks.
 Owned and managed by counties, these programs have saved Texas taxpayers millions of dollars and grown into a stable, sustainable resource of protection, specifically tailored for the unique needs of counties.
 TAC's self-insurance pools offer all the protection necessary for counties, county officials and county employees.

 CIRA is an interlocal government agency supported by TAC and dedicated to helping counties with their technology challenges.